imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

 ### K-Means

-- K-means can be easily understood by considering the steps mentioned below.
+- K-means is the swiss army knife of the clustering algorithms, the forever baseline - the first clustering algorithm anyone tries :smile:.
+It can be easily understood by considering the steps mentioned below.
 The step (a) is a one time activity done during the initialization part, while steps (b) and (c) are repeated until the convergence i.e. there is no more change in cluster membership even if we continue the process or there is no more *noticable* centroid movement.
   1. **Centroid Assignment:** Assign K centroids.
 There are three points to remember here,
      1. How to decide the value of K? --> here it is an input parameter.
 In practice we can analyze the cluster results with different k *(2 to N)* and pick the one with best metric score like silhouette score.
      2. Are centroids choosen from data points? --> during initialization they may be selected from data points but over iterations they become their own special points that are part of the same feature space